Skip to product information

 Andrew: Well, I didn’t say that, but Caiaphas and his friends have been relentlessly looking for a way to discredit Jesus.

-Wolf: Simon ben Thomas, I believe that you were speaking with Jesus ben Joseph earlier today, did he deny the references to those around him.
+Wolf: Simon ben Thomas, I believe that you were speaking with Jesus ben Joseph earlier today.

 Simon: No, not at all . .